Axertin/Archipelago-MinaTheHollower/worlds/mina_the_hollower/docs/en_Mina The Hollower.md

 **Climb** - The ability to climb ropes.

-**Bounce** - The ability to bounce on bounce plants and springboards.
+**Bounce** - The ability to bounce on objects.

 **Spring** - The ability to be launched by springboards.

 **Carry** - The ability to carry objects.

 ### Deathlink
-- Sends a DeathLink every time you die.
+- Sends a DeathLink every time you die a sparkless death.

-(Planned change: only sparkless deaths will trigger DeathLink in the future.)